 In an era when most quarterbacks had long since used variations of a double-bar facemask (or even triple-bar facemasks) that afforded more protection, Joe refused to wear anything but a one-bar face mask throughout his career.

 Joe’s career ended on November 18, 1985 when he suffered a comminuted compound fracture of the tibia and fibula in his right leg while being sacked by linebackers Lawrence Taylor and Harry Carson during a Monday Night Football game telecast by ABC from RFK Stadium in Washington DC.
-The injury was later voted the NFL’s “Most Shocking Moment in History” by viewers in an ESPN poll and the tackle was ultimately dubbed “The Hit That No One Saw It Can Ever Forget” by the Washington Post.
+The injury was later voted the NFL’s “Most Shocking Moment in History” by viewers in an ESPN poll and the tackle was ultimately dubbed “The Hit That No One who Saw It Can Ever Forget” by the Washington Post.

 The game’s score was 7-7 in the second quarter when the Redskins attempted to run a “flea-flicker” play; Joe had handed off to fullback John Riggins, who subsequently lateralled the ball back to the quarterback.
 The Giants defense, however, was not fooled, and they tried to blitz Theismann.
 As Taylor pulled Joe down, Taylor’s knee came down and drove straight into his lower right leg, fracturing both the tibia and the fibula.